Project Management For Non-Managerial Positions

 Course Summary

-Project management is recognised as the best way to ensure that complex additions to any company are added and completed in a timely and organised manner that takes into account the budget and stakeholder needs.
+Project management is recognised as the best way to ensure that complex additions to any company are added and completed in a timely and organised manner that considers the budget and stakeholder needs.
 This means that there is a lot of personnel involved in project management, and this course specifically focuses on those who are not actively part of the management team, be they administrators, stakeholders or others involved.
-Therefore the course will cover the planning, organisation and control of projects from the concept through to implementation and project closure.
-Every member of the project team has a crucial role to play, no matter what size of the project they are involved in.
+Therefore, the course will cover project planning, organisation, and control from concept to implementation and closure.
+Every project team member has a crucial role to play, no matter what project size they are involved in.

-This course ensures a solid foundation for all fundamental project management techniques so that you will understand your role and be able to be successful and confident.
+This course ensures a solid foundation for all fundamental project management techniques so that you will understand your role and be successful and confident.
 It is a great starting point for progression to project manager in the future.
-Including in the course, you will be introduced to the reasons why projects can become complex and how the planning stages can make a vast difference to the outcomes.
-You will be able to recognise and control/manage risks to the project, and you will learn about change management and adapting when needed.
-You will gain insight into the implementation of the project as well as understanding how each member of the team fits into the structure and has importance.
+In the course, you will be introduced to why projects can become complex and how the planning stages can make a vast difference to the outcomes.
+You will be able to recognise and control/manage project risks, and learn about change management and adapting when needed.
+You will gain insight into the implementation of the project and understand how each team member fits into the structure and is important.

-• To be confident in understanding the basic aspects of managing projects
+• Understanding the basic aspects of managing projects

-• To be familiar with essential project management vocabulary and terminology
+• Familiarise with essential project management vocabulary and terminology

-• To be able to apply basic project management knowledge, skills, tools and techniques
+• Apply basic project management knowledge, skills, tools and techniques

-• To be able to plan, organise and control project activities, project management skills
+• Plan, organise and control project activities, project management skills

-• To be able to understand the ten knowledge areas of project management
+• Understand the ten knowledge areas of project management

-• To be able to see the importance of both hard skills and soft skills when successfully managing a project.
+• Understand the importance of hard and soft skills when successfully managing a project.

-• To be able to find opportunities to increase the viability of project success
+• Find opportunities to increase the viability of project success

-• To be able to manage the needs, concerns and expectations of stakeholders
+• Manage the needs, concerns and expectations of stakeholders

-• To be able to establish effective and efficient communication with stakeholders
+• Establish effective and efficient communication with stakeholders

 • Ministerial & Ministerial Committee Level Professionals